vjtagaltera/cryptoauthlib-wiki/TTN-Getting-Started.md

 Notice that the raw bytes of the Payload and DevAddr of the message match what is shown in UART console.

 ### MBED OS LoRaWAN Stack
-Support for the ATECC608A-MAHTN Secure Element in the MBED OS LoRaWAN stack has been developed and brought to the MBED enabled ATSAML21-XPro-B board.
+Support for the ATECC608A-TNGLORA Secure Element in the MBED OS LoRaWAN stack has been developed and brought to the MBED enabled ATSAML21-XPro-B board.
 The source for this project can be [cloned from this branch of MBED OS](https://github.com/ARMmbed/mbed-os-example-lorawan/tree/ATECC608_PoC).

 The MBED OS implementation of the LoRaWAN stack for the SAMR34 is not currently supported, but an implementation should be made available shortly.

 ## Next steps - Prototype to production transition

 Once you have your prototype working just the way you want, the next step is to transition to production.
-Moving to produciton is as simple as ordering the required number of parts - there are no extra steps needed in provisioning large scale numbers of devices.
+Moving to production is as simple as ordering the required number of parts - there are no extra steps needed in provisioning large scale numbers of devices.
 There are no changes in the Secure Element claiming process.

 ## Support